 Many people we might read have mentioned others in this long line of human continuum and consciousness.
 Mary Oliver referred to Walt Whitman as the brother she never had.
 Whitman himself took tremendous inspiration from Henry David Thoreau.

-Kafka was instrumental to so many wrote at the intersection of pain, guilt, and self-awareness.
+Kafka was instrumental to so many who wrote at the intersection of pain, guilt, and self-awareness.
 Others have too.
 Pain had a compounding effect according to C.S.
 Lewis’s A Grief Observed: not only are we in pain, but we’re irrevocably aware of it.
-The mid-20th century poetry of American Beat poet Allen Ginsberg pivots between power (self-actualization) and powerlessness.
+The mid-20th-century poetry of American Beat poet Allen Ginsberg pivots between power (self-actualization) and powerlessness.
 Is pain something that happens to us, that we invite in?
 Or is it something of our own creation?
 And what power do we have against it?